resbazSQL/lc-webscraping/_episodes/02-dom.md

 >
 > ![The developer console with the span highlighted]({{ page.root }}/fig/not.png)
 >
-> Now, right click on the html `<span style...` and choose "delete element."
+> Now, right click on the HTML `<span style...` and choose "delete element."
 >
 > Observe how the page changes to:
 >
 > ![Ready to continue now]({{ page.root }}/fig/ready.png)
 >
-> Now, refresh the page, and play around with the text and html (change the colour of the word, for example) in this exercise box.
-Note how it returns to the original html when you refresh the page.
+> Now, refresh the page, and play around with the text and HTML (change the colour of the word, for example) in this exercise box.
+Note how it returns to the original HTML when you refresh the page.
 {: .challenge}